Are head coverings biblical?

 Elizabeth Cady Stanton (a non-believer, early feminist, and suffragette), writing in 1899, said, “A veil on the head was a token of respect for superiors; hence for a woman to lay aside her veil was to affect authority over the man…The same customs prevail and are enforced by the Church, as of vital consequence; their non-observance so irreligious that it would exclude a woman from the church.
 It is not mere social fashion that allows men to sit in church with their heads uncovered and women with theirs covered, but a requirement of canon law of vital significance” (The Woman’s Bible, Seattle, WA: Coalition Task Force on Women and Religion, reprinted 1979, p.
 157).

 When a doctrine is taken for granted, the reasoning behind the Scriptural truth is often no longer emphasized or taught.
 People just accept it as true without giving thought as to why it is true or how to explain or defend it from Scripture.
+Then when confronted with the need to explain or defend it, they can’t.
 This gives the enemy of our souls the opening he needs to attack Scriptural truth.
+This is what happened to the doctrine of head covering.

 But man’s disobedience, misunderstanding, or denial of truth has never been the true basis for our worship.
 So the question is, what does Scripture say?